exini/dicom-streams/README.md

 The purpose of this project is to create a streaming API for reading and processing DICOM data using [akka-streams](http://doc.akka.io/docs/akka/current/scala/stream/index.html).

 Advantages of streaming DICOM data include better control over resource allocation such as memory via strict bounds on DICOM data chunk size and network utilization using back-pressure as specified in the [Reactive Streams](http://www.reactive-streams.org/) protocol.

+The library is split in two projects.
+The `data` project defines data structures and common functionality with minimal dependencies and offers synchronous parsing of (possibly chunked) binary data.
+The `streams` project provides functionality for streaming DICOM data and pulls in Akka as a required dependency.

 The logic of parsing and handling DICOM data is inspired by [dcm4che](https://github.com/dcm4che/dcm4che) which provides a far more complete (albeit blocking and synchronous) implementation of the DICOM standard.